 Once the computer has restarted it will likely stay on for even less time (because it is already hot to begin with) e.g. if it shuts down after an hour and you restart immediately, it may only stay on for a few minutes – because the cooling fans can’t dissipate the heat quickly enough.

-Other signs may include random BSOD (‘Blue Screen Of Death’) crashes or increased noise (as fans in the computer have to spin more quickly to try to cool it down).
+Other signs of overheating may include random BSOD (‘Blue Screen Of Death’) crashes or increased noise (as fans in the computer have to spin more quickly to try to cool it down).

 Using HWMonitor To Check If A Computer Is Overheating

-Download the portable (.zip) version of HWMonitor from the developers here – the portable version is highly recommended as it requires no installation.
+Download the portable (Zip) version of HWMonitor (not the paid Pro version) from the left hand side of the developer’s site here – the portable version is highly recommended as it requires no installation.
 It is available in 32bit or 64bit versions.

-[Note: the installation version may contain additional software e.g. the Ask.com toolbar/search engine will be installed automatically if you do not opt out.]
+[Note: the installation version may contain additional software e.g. the Ask.com toolbar/search engine will be installed automatically if you do not opt out.
+Whereas the Portable zip version doesn’t]

 An example is shown below:

-Detailed interpretation of the values may require you to search manufacturer or user forums to find the normal (and maximum) operating temperatures of the components in your own computer.
+Detailed interpretation of the values in HWMonitor may require you to search manufacturer or user forums to find the normal (and maximum) operating temperatures of the components in your own computer.

 However, a general guide to the more important values is as follows:

 CPUFANIN0 – the CPU (processor) fan – should be a positive value.
-A value of 0 may be a faulty reading but visually check if the fan is spinning.
+A value of 0 may be a faulty reading but you should try to visually check if the fan is spinning.

 SYSFANIN – the system fan – normally a positive value but not all computers will display a reading.